 Ofev and Esbriet

 Two medications, Ofev and Esbriet, were recently fast-tracked for approval by the U.S. Food and Drug Administration (FDA) to treat idiopathic pulmonary fibrosis (IPF).
 Pulmonary fibrosis is a progressive lung disease typically caused by occupational and environmental factors, a response from medications, autoimmune disorders, infections, genetics and other unknown factors.
 IPF refers to pulmonary fibrosis with no known cause.
 Smoking is known to exacerbate this condition.
 Until recently, this disease was considered untreatable.
-However, today, these new medications combined with stem cell therapy allow IPF sufferers a new lease on life.
+However, today, these new medications combined with cellular therapy allow IPF sufferers a new lease on life.